Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Discussion

 We evaluated these models across key aspects, including relevance, `semantic plausibility', and factuality.
 All systems we considered yielded highly fluent and relevant summaries.
 But manual analysis of generated and corresponding reference summaries revealed that the \emph{factuality} of these systems remains an issue.
 The proposed decoration and sorting strategies both yielded modest but statistically significant improvements in assessed factuality.

-Annotators exhibited some disagreement when evaluating factuality.
-We believe this to be in part to the inherent difficulty of the task, but we hope in future work to improve the annotation protocol to reduce the level of subjectivity in making factuality assessments.
-For example, being more explicit in the levels of disagreement that should map onto specific numerical scores and providing more detailed instructions regarding this may improve the calibration.
-Separating the factuality rating of the \emph{strength} of evidence from the direction of the conclusion seems a promising route to improve inter-rater agreement.
+Annotators exhibited disagreement when evaluating factuality.
+We believe this in part reflects the inherent difficulty of the task, but in future work we hope to improve the annotation protocol to reduce subjectivity and improve agreement.
+For example, being more explicit in the levels of disagreement that should map onto specific numerical scores and providing more detailed instructions regarding this may improve inter-rater agreement, as might explicitly differentiating between the factuality of \emph{strength} of evidence and the reported directionality of the finding.

 ROUGE scores --- commonly used to automatically evaluate summarization systems --- did not significantly correlate with factuality assessments here.
 We proposed a method for automatically evaluating the factuality of narrative evidence syntheses, findings-JSD, using models to infer the reported directionality of findings in generated and reference summaries.
 This measure significantly (though weakly) correlates with manual assessments of factuality.
 We view this as a promising direction to pursue going forward to facilitate automatic evaluation of evidence synopses, which in turn would support continued development of automated summarization systems for evidence synthesis.